 Damage Caused by Urban Foxes

 People sometimes misconceive urban foxes to be furry cuddly creatures.
-This is not the case they can be a pest and a menace.
+This is not the case they are a wild animal and at times can be a pest.

 When urban fox numbers reach high levels (such as the urban fox population in Dublin at present) they often come into conflict with humans.